khinydnlin/archived_projects/README.md

-# 👋 Hi, I’m Khin Yadanar Lin
+# Khin's Portfolio

 ## Background

+Hello and welcome to my portfolio.

 I bring over eight years of experience in **Business Strategy, Market Research, and Analytics** with a focus on consumer behaviours and market analysis.
 My educational background includes a Bachelor’s in Business Management and a Master’s in Business Analytics.
-My experience working with survey data led me to explore the advanced realms of data analysis, where I discovered the extensive capabilities of data beyond traditional tools.
+My experience working with survey data led me to explore the realms of data analysis, where I discovered the extensive capabilities of data beyond traditional tools.
 This exploration ignited my interest in data science, a field that I realised offers a more profound and impactful way of harnessing Big data.
 Currently, I am actively seeking opportunities to establish my career in data science.

 This portfolio presents a collection of personal projects that I worked on as part of online courses and various data challenges from platforms like Maven Analytics and Kaggle.
-The projects are organised into three distinct categories: Data Analytics, Data Science, and Data Visualisations.
+The projects are organised into three distinct categories: Data Analytics, Data Visualisations, and Data Science.
 In these projects, I predominantly employ tools such as MySQL, R, Python, and Power BI to demonstrate versatility and depth in my analytical approach.

 ## Projects